Molluscum contagiosum: Diagnosis and treatment

 How do dermatologists diagnose molluscum contagiosum?

-Sometimes the mollusca look like another skin condition.
-They can look like warts, chickenpox, and even skin cancer.
-If this happens, your dermatologist will scrape off a bit of infected skin.
-The infected skin will be examined under a microscope.
+A dermatologist can often diagnose molluscum contagiosum by looking at your skin.
+Sometimes molluscum looks like another skin condition.
+The bumps can look like warts, chickenpox, and even skin cancer.
+If this happens, your dermatologist will scrape off a bit of infected skin, so it can be examined under a microscope.

 How do dermatologists treat molluscum contagiosum?